FabianKramm/kube-problem/README.md

 devspace dev -n kube-problem
 ```

-and then start the reporter in the terminal with:
+Then start the reporter in the terminal with:

 ```
 go run main.go